bids-standard/BEP028_BIDSprov/bids_prov/README.md

 python -m bids_prov.merge -d . -o prov/prov-fmriprep_all.jsonld
 ```

-Will look through all the sidecar JSON files, the `dataset_description.json`, and the `prov/*` files to extract provenance metadata, and merge it into the `prov/prov-fmriprep_all.jsonld` file as a JSON-LD RDF graph.
+will look through all the sidecar JSON files, the `dataset_description.json`, and the `prov/*` files to extract provenance metadata, and merge it into the `prov/prov-fmriprep_all.jsonld` file as a JSON-LD RDF graph.

+Note that it is possible to extract provenance metadata for all provenance groups or for one provenance group only.
+Also note that it is important to set the `--derivative` option to parse BIDS derivative datasets.